 I remember a passage from a book, or perhaps a magazine I read long ago, about a U.S. college student talking about his fellow French interns.
 The gist of his account was that all of the French interns he encountered seemed to know each other from before, or knew someone in common in the colleges they studied back in France.
 The U.S. student found this unusual for he felt U.S. college students rarely had such an intensity of common connections.
-A key reason they knew each other, he thought, was because unlike the U.S. students, the French largely went to a narrow set of elite colleges (The Grande Ecoles)1.
+A key reason they knew each other, he thought, was because unlike the U.S. students, the French largely went to a narrow set of elite colleges (called The Grande Ecoles; a wonderful explanation of the French educational system by Nicholas Colin is here).

 There is a clear parallel between the French and Indian elite students in this regard.
 And when I say elite Indian students, this extends beyond IITs / BITS / NITs to other selective engineering colleges such as Manipal, VIT, PESIT, or even the National Law Schools, Ashoka, city colleges such as SRCC, St Xaviers etc. Bring together two Indians who went to any such selective college, and invariably they will find a common connect.

 It helps that these elite Indian students are mostly from a narrow sliver of the Indian student body.
-If we estimate that there are about 175-200k2 or students entering these elite Indian colleges annually then remember that almost all of these elite students come from a base of ~3.5m students graduating out of English mediums schools annually in India, or an even smaller sliver of the 1-1.5m graduating from the English medium national board schools (CBSE / ICSE)3.
+If we estimate that there are about 175-200k (see endnotes for how I arrived at it) students entering these elite Indian colleges annually, then remember that almost all of these elite students come from a base of ~3.5m students graduating out of English medium schools annually in India, or an even smaller sliver of the 1-1.5m graduating from the English medium national board schools such as CBSE / ICSE (see endnotes for the calculation).
 I would hazard that about 3-4,000 schools spread across the top 30-40 cities in India will account for as much as 75-80% of these 175-200k students.
 This explains why elite Indian students find common connections far easily.
 In that regard, this tweet is telling.

 Unlike the French with their Grande Ecoles or U.S. with its Ivy League moniker, there is no equivalent convenient moniker in India for top tier or elite colleges.
 You often see IIT/IIM as a catchphrase for such colleges.
 Sometimes this is expanded to IIT/IIM/BITS or IIT/NITs/IIM as the case may be.
 I find the IIT/IIM catchphrase odd because IIM is a post-grad college exclusively (barring IIM Indore which has an unusual 5yr BBA+MBA program).
 In addition, it is an inconvenient moniker one as it uses a specific set of institutions as a catchall phrase for elite colleges.
 You are never sure when it refers to those institutions only, or when it refers as a moniker.
 Given this, we need a term that better describes or serves as a catchphrase for top tier colleges in India.
 I will put forth my proposal soon in this essay, but to get there I want to begin with the following components or characteristics of the elite Indian college, and use that to explore Indian society.